amywong24/ValoHub/README.md

 ## Notes

 Getting the site to display the agent details is probably the hardest as I have to create a separate JSON file for this to work.
-I'm still working on it at the moment.
+The paths for the images to display would work on one page and then the other wouldn't.
+I still definitely have a lot to learn with backend development but I'm grateful for working on this project.
+I wanted to at least make sure that it's functional and I will get into the CSS on my free time! :)

 ## License